nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Equip Aigis with Thunder Bracers

+Don't really bother reviving Metis in any of these fights

 ### Akihiko & Ken

 * Scan Akihiko & set Metis to Knockdown
-* Don't bother reviving Metis
 * Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
 * Switch to Thor before Akihiko's attack to null it
 * Ziodyne on Thor turns